swagat-panda/Google_ADK_STT_TTS/README.md

-# Google Assistant Device Kit (ADK) with Speech-to-Text and Text-to-Speech
+# Google Agent development kit(ADK) with Speech-to-Text and Text-to-Speech

-This project implements a Google Assistant Device Kit (ADK) application with integrated speech-to-text (STT) and text-to-speech (TTS) capabilities.
-It provides a complete solution for voice interaction using Google's Assistant SDK.
+This project implements a Google Development Kit (ADK) application with integrated speech-to-text (STT) and text-to-speech (TTS) capabilities.
+It provides a complete solution for voice interaction using Google's SDK.

 ## Features